nic-dgl103/Exercise-7---flexbox/README.md

 <!-- DGL 103 CVS1 - your name - Week 8 Exercise -->
 ```
 ### 2. Choose your content block layouts
+You can choose your content blocks by visiting this site: https://xd.adobe.com/view/ebaa92ad-77bf-4f93-bd87-54125a2f9b6b-bef9/.
-You will code the HTML and CSS for a webpage that includes the following content blocks:
+There are two layouts for each of the six provided content blocks.
+You must choose one layout from each content block and use the provided high fidelity wireframes as a guide to code the HTML and CSS for a webpage that has the following structure:
 1. Header
 2. Hero
 3. How it works